Åland War: Beginning of the war

 In June, the threat of the British-French navy had already been identified as necessitating the re-establishment of a standing army based on the allotment system similar to one that existed when Finland was still part of Sweden.
 Interim Governor-General Platon Rokassowski gave his consent.
 At the beginning of the war, the army in the Grand Duchy of Finland consisted only of a Guards Regiment, a naval captain and a battalion of grenadiers.
-Due to the antiquity of its fleet, Russia was not able to resist effectively, but considered its ships as a platform for their cannons as additional protection for war ports such as Viapori (now Suomenlinna) and Kronstadt.
+Due to the antiquity of its fleet, Russia was not able to resist effectively, but considered its ships as a platform for their cannons as additional protection for war ports such as Sveaborg (now Suomenlinna) and Kronstadt.
 There was already a reserve army in Finland in 1855 to supplement the permanent army of nine battalions.

 The course of the war

 Battle in Åland

 A British-French naval division besieged and captured the unfinished Bomarsund fortress on Åland in the late summer of 1854.
 The fort was blown up in early September.
 Because the range of the ship's cannons was longer than that of the coastal cannons, the ships were able to destroy the sea fortress without the latter being able to respond effectively outside the range of its guns.